Responsibly Managing Our Waste and Supply Chain

 - Events: Use of water systems to reduce single water bottle usage, promoting use of electronic collateral materials, name tag recycling

-Here are a few specific regional examples of our recent efforts:
+Here are a few specific regional examples of recent efforts:

-- Over the past three years, over 30 percent of the all car rides in the New York tri-state area have been in a hybrid vehicles; this is close to 300,000 rides in eco-friendly cars.
-Further, we introduced two public ferries, now servicing the route between our New York and New Jersey offices, that have the following environmental features: engineering designed to reduce engine sound, a 50 percent reduction in fuel consumption, reduced carbon emissions, the use of eco-friendly textiles and a unique seating arrangement to foster passenger collaboration/interaction.
+- In 2013, nearly 30 percent of the all car rides in the New York tri-state area were in hybrid, eco-friendly vehicles.
+Further, we introduced two public ferries, now servicing the route between our New York and New Jersey offices, which have the following environmental features: engineering designed to reduce engine sound, a 50 percent reduction in fuel consumption, reduced carbon emissions, the use of eco-friendly textiles and a unique seating arrangement to foster passenger collaboration/interaction.